MuditAggarwal1/CashMate/README.md

 <div align="justify">

-**#CashMate: Your Personal Money Assistant.**
+**CashMate: Your Personal Money Assistant.**

-**CashMate** is a versatile money management app built using Flutter.
+**CashMate** is a versatile money management project built using Flutter.
 It offers a range of features to help users track their finances effectively.
 Let’s dive into the details:

 **Authentication and User Management**: